John McClane and The Temple Of Racism

 So, even though we are all the same animal, we are also all different.
 And history both divides us and unties us.
 No wonder we are all so fucked up.
 We're a perpetual paradox.
 So what of the future?
 What's the solution?

 Personally, I think the way forward has to start from individual empathy and logic, that comes freely from the inside out, not forcibly from the outside in.
 I feel that strongly.
 And that's going to take time.
 It's going to take some soul searching.
 It's going to take questioning your own impulses.
 It's going to take questioning the society you live in, questioning culture, questioning religion ... it's not something that can be achieved overnight.
+You can't do it by ranting and raving, pulling down statues, changing road names, and trying to erase history.
 You cannot force a mind set.
 And anyone who tells you that it can, or thinks that they have the right to enforce it, you should be very wary of.
+Hard wing lefties are just as bad as hard wing righties.
+And as with all mad men, neither side can see it.
 But it will happen eventually.
 We'll get there.
 I'm sure of it.
 If we don't, I think we'll simply cease to become efficient as a species.
 The universe will simply use its own version of Cortisol to erase us and forget we ever happened.
 And so it should.
+I don't think there is a single thing in existance that will miss us; the fucking mess we've made of this planet.

 But that's the real world.
 That's easy.
 Says a white guy like me that isn't subject to racism on a daily basis since ever ...